plarus/optimize-trading-strategy-using-freqtrade/README.md

 ```

 Now put whatever pairs you are interested to download into the `pairs.json` file.
 Take a look at the [pairs.json](ft_userdata/user_data/data/binance/pairs.json) file included in this repo.

+**NOTE**: "pair_whitelist" of config.json file look like to be directly used for this

 ## Download Data